ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-d a great relief.
-The Virtues of Table-Salt.
 For the violent international agony
 termed colic, take a teaspoon ful of
 salt in a pint of water ; drink and go